TishaJhabak1014/lexical-lasso/README.md

 `cd lexical-lasso`

-## Usage

-Once you've opened the game in your browser, follow the on-screen instructions to start playing.
-Guess letters to reveal the hidden word before the timer runs out, all while enjoying the cowboy-themed visuals and music.

 ## Contributing

 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.